Founding Partner & CEO

 In the years since attorney Patrick Roberts founded the Roberts Law Group, PLLC, we have successfully defended hundreds of clients charged with serious misdemeanor and felony crimes in North Carolina.
 Our firm has extensive experience in state and federal courts throughout North Carolina.

-Attorney Patrick Roberts is a member of the National Association of Criminal Defense Lawyers, the National College for DUI Defense, Inc., and the American Bar Association's Criminal Justice Section.
+Attorney Patrick Roberts is a member of the National Association of Criminal Defense Lawyers, the National College for DUI Defense, Inc., and the American Bar Association’s Criminal Justice Section.
 He has been consistently recognized by his peers in the legal community for his efforts.
-Learn more about Mr. Roberts and his qualifications by clicking on the profile link below:
+Learn more about Mr. Roberts and his team by clicking on the profile links below:

 In-depth Q&A with Patrick Roberts